J. Michael Conoyer, MD

 Duane Flowers is a retired businessman.
 He was president of Bass-Mollett Publishers.
 He graduated from Greenville College in 1965 and served in the Air Force and Air National Guard until 1971.

-Ron Gorgen retired in 2014 as compliance director at Edward Jones.
+Ron Gorgen (’98) retired recently as compliance director at Edward Jones.
 He had worked there since 1979.

 After working in field supervision, he joined the Compliance Department in 1999.
 He was a member of the Edward Jones Compliance Committee and was responsible for the semiannual Compliance Committee meeting and the Compliance Regulatory Symposium.
 He has been a member of the Edward Jones Leadership Council and Edward Jones Compensation Committee.

 Gorgen is a co-founder of the Securities Industry Association’s Insurance Supervision Committee, which is responsible for insurance and annuity supervision for financial services firms.
-Besides serving on the Lindenwood University Board of Directors, he is on the St. John’s Mercy Foundation.
+Besides serving on the Lindenwood University Board of Directors, where he is Committee Chairman of the Fundraising Committee, he is on the St. John’s Mercy Foundation.
 He is also a former president of the St. Louis Area Foodbank board and the president of the Central City, Neb., Chamber of Commerce.

 Gorgen holds a bachelor’s degree in finance from the University of Denver and completed his MBA at Lindenwood University.
 In addition, he graduated from the Securities Industries Institute at the Wharton School of Business, University of Pennsylvania.